-Prerequisite: BIO 104, BIO 120, BIO 140 or equivalent with a grade of "C" or better and consent of instructor.
+Prerequisite: High school biology with a grade of "C" or better, and consent of instructor.
+IAI L1 905L

 BIO 151 Field Biology Cape Cod (2-4)

 Emphasizes field and laboratory work with local, as well as Cape Cod coastal marine soils, flora, fauna, their collection, identification and ecological relationships.
 Assists students in acquiring basic working knowledge in field work.
 Weather permitting, field work or field trips will be offered every day including an extended trip to Cape Cod, Massachusetts.